 All Essential Things You Need to Survive in Life – A Guide to Minimalism

-For quite some while there is one question that it’s not giving me peace.
-It’s a question the answer of which should resolve most of my problems related to minimalism.
-The question that is troubling me is: Exactly how much stuff, objects, resources, natural elements a person actually needs to survive, be happy and thrive in the world.
-I thought it will be cool to list all items you need in life necessary for a modern person to survive in this world.
-Without any extra comforts.
-Only the essentials.
+For quite a while there is this one question that’s not giving me peace.
+It’s a question the answer to which should resolve most of my problems related to minimalism.
+The question is: Exactly how much stuff, objects, resources, natural elements a person actually needs to own in order to survive and be happy?
+Since we constantly talk about stuff, I thought it will be cool to make a list of the essential things a person needs in order to survive in the world.
+So, here we go…

-If you think about it, every person living in this world can live for many years by only having constant access to these four things: 1) Water; 2) Oxygen; 3) Shelter; 4) Food.
+If you think about it, we only need access to the following four things to survive: 1) water, 2) oxygen, 3) shelter, 4) food.
 Basically, if you have where to sleep, what to eat and drink, and if the air you bread is good, you can last forever – well, at least till a certain age.1 I mean, these four things are enough for someone on the planet earth to live.
 You may not even have to work and worry about money if you have a small garden where you grow your own food.

-Still, very few people want this type of lifestyle, where you’re completely isolated from the world and you only live to survive.
+Still, very few people want this type of lifestyle, where you’re isolated from the modern world and you only live to survive.
 To live like a modern person, to create, build, raise a family and shape the future the way you desire, you need a bit more than only the above four things.
+At least that’s what we tell ourselves.

 Why The Question for The Amount of Things Worries Me So Much?

 At a certain point in my life, I was consumed by the always wanting more mindset.
-My thoughts were focused towards a constant desire to acquire things which I didn’t had.
+My thoughts were focused on a constant desire to acquire more things that I didn’t yet owner.
 I thought that these things will make me really happy and satisfied.

-Before I fed my mind with things like: “If I only had a cooler car, everything was going to be perfect.”; “The only thing left to have a perfect wardrobe is a green blazer.
+Before I fed my mind with things like: “If I only had a cooler car, everything was going to be perfect.”
+Or “The only thing left in order to have a perfect wardrobe is a green blazer.
 Once I have that my life is going to be complete.”
-Basically, I was pursuing the perfect life and as if this lifestyle was only achievable if you obtain new things – continuously.
+Basically, I was pursuing a type of ifestyle were I had to obtain constantly new things.

-I took me years to realize that this mindless pursuit of more things won’t make me happier.
+It took me years to realize that this mindless pursuit for more things won’t make me happier.
+The opposite actually happens.
 Hoping and pursuing more only makes you want more.
 It doesn’t bring relief.
+It only brings more desire, thus more dissatisfaction.

-After all these years, all this time, all this money wasted, I decided to finally create a list of things that are actually required for a regular person to feel complete and happy with what he/she has.
-The list is not long and it’s achievable from anyone.
+After all these years, all this time, all of the money wasted, I decided to do something.
+I decided to create a list of things that are actually required for a regular person to feel complete and happy with what he/she has.
+The list is not long and I believe that it can help you feel better.

 What do humans actually need in order to survive in life?

-After thinking about it and going through the entire net, I was able to conclude the following list of things that are kind of the bare minimum of items needed for someone to survive in the world and kind of be happy with what he/she has.
-I really hope the below-mentioned objects will give you a better understanding with what exactly you need and also help you remove the things you don’t.
+After thinking about it and going through the entire net, I was able to conclude the following list of things that are kind of the bare minimum of items needed for someone to survive in the world and also be happy with what he/she has.
+I really hope the below-mentioned objects will give you a better understanding of what exactly you need and also help you to remove the other things.
+The ones you don’t need.

 Ok, let’s start: